dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3274: Corporate welfare can neglect social responsibility.
+### T3274: Corporate success positively impacts the economy and society.

 |Support|
 |---|